 Typical offer: AAB / 340 UCAS points

-The AA grades must be in 2 pure Science subjects (includes Chemistry, Biology, Physics and Maths).
-The third A level can be in any subject excluding General Studies.
+The AA grades must be in two pure Science subjects (includes Chemistry, Biology, Physics and Maths).
+The third A-level can be in any subject excluding General Studies.

 BTEC Extended Diploma:

-DDD in Applied Science may be considered if offered together with a science A level at grade B. All BTEC qualifications can only be considered if offered together with a mandatory 6 months of paid employment in an Optical practice, which should be evidenced by reference.
+DDD in Applied Science may be considered if offered together with a science A-level at grade B. All BTEC qualifications can only be considered if offered together with a mandatory six months of paid employment in an Optical practice, which should

 Applicants on Access Programmes: